p≡p for iOS¶

 Sending a message to multiple people with different Privacy Statuses¶

 When sending a message to more than one person, you simply add the recipients to the message.
-The Privacy Status icon at the top will show you, if the message will be sent encrypted (yellow or green icon) or not (no icon).
-In the below example you can see that there are 3 recipients.
-Because only 1 recipient has p≡p or a compatible product installed, the message will be sent unencrypted.
+The Privacy Status bar at the top will show you, if the message will be sent encrypted or not.
+In the example below you can see that there are three recipients.
+Because only one recipient has p≡p or a compatible software installed, the message will be sent unencrypted.

 Once you open the handshake dialog, you can see that a handshake with Hannibal is needed.